jacklj/singing-website/README.md

 Singing website

 ## todo
-1. All event times are an hour off
-  - tried using moment-locale -> didnt work (could remove this code)
-  - checked in the database - the dates are different, the moment.js code in the seed file must be doing difrerent things locally and on te server.
-Need to make the locale of this london/

 1. fix knex seed so it doesnt always fail first time - make deletions synchronous (delete venues, then productions, then shows (i think), to avoid foreign key problems)
 1. when you send a message, proper visual feedback (stay on page etc)
 1. remove .html from path names